1958 Curtis Cup

+The 10th Curtis Cup Match was played on August 8 and 9, 1958 at Brae Burn Country Club in Newton, Massachusetts.
+The Americans were the "slight favourites" though the British team arrived optimistic.
+They were the defending champions and possessed an experienced squad against the American team, made up primarily by college students and recent grads.
+The British indeed opened the tournament well, winning two of the three opening foursome matches.
+During the final singles matches, however, a heatwave encompassing Boston region had effects on the British team; there seemed "little hope for success" after the morning round.
+However, a rally led by Angela Bonallack and Frances Smith reversed fortunes and British team managed to tie, thereby retaining the cup as defending champions.
+Smith, a grieving widow with a newborn child, returned to England a "heroine" by virtue of earning the winning point.

 Format

 The contest was played over two days, with three foursomes on the first day and six singles matches on the second day, a total of 9 points.
 Matches were over 36 holes.

 Each of the 9 matches was worth one point in the larger team competition.
-If a match was all square after the 18th hole extra holes were not played.
+If a match was all square after the 36th hole extra holes were not played.
 Rather, each side earned a point toward their team total.
 The team that accumulated at least 5 points won the competition.
+In the case of a tie, the team that won the previous tournament retained the cup, in this case the British and Irish team.